GuidesData sources

 The number of protons per cubic centimetre in the solar wind.
 Higher density, combined with high speed and southward Bz, increases the pressure on Earth's magnetosphere.

 These readings update every minute at the source.
-Aurora Tonight fetches a 2-hour rolling window and displays the most recent valid reading, refreshing roughly every minute on the forecast page.
+Aurora Tonight fetches a 2-hour rolling window and displays the most recent valid reading, refreshing every five minutes on the forecast page, the homepage, and every location page.

 NOAA SWPC website